leclair1/HCI-CanvasExt/README.md

 - **Canvas Integration**: Automatically scrapes and syncs course materials, modules, and assignments
 - **Automatic Session Validation**: System automatically checks and prompts for Canvas session updates when expired
+- **Assignment Tracking**: Assignments automatically sync on every login and display in real-time
 - **AI Flashcard Generation**: Uses Groq AI to generate high-quality flashcards from course content
 - **Multi-User Support**: Each user has their own courses, modules, and study materials
 - **Secure Authentication**: JWT-based auth with encrypted Canvas session storage